cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Private Key

-A private component of the cryptographic key pair, crucial for securing and authorizing transactions and operations within the Bittensor network.
+A private component of the cryptographic key pair, crucial for securing and authorizing transactions and operations within the Cybertensor network.

 ### Proposal